Yasho-Bapat/uptane-standard/uptane-standard.md

 The following information SHALL be provided from the Director repository for each image in the Targets metadata:

-* An ECU identifier (such as a serial number), specifying the ECU that SHOULD install the image.
+* A strong ECU identifier (see section 8.0.3 in Uptane Deployment Best Practices), specifying the ECU that SHOULD install the image.

 The Director repository could provide a download URL for the image file.
 This may be useful, for example, when the image is on a public CDN and the Director wishes to provide a signed URL.